aryanshridhar/electron-react-template/README.md

 ## secure-electron-template

-A short but powerful template to get you started with electron with typescript quickly.
+A short but powerful template to get you started with electron and typescript quickly.

 ### Demo